hguerra/kinect-openni2/README.md

 ### Java JNI

+Extract all dll.zip in the project folder. (./kinect-openni2 and ./kinect-openni2/lib/OpenNI2/Drivers)

+OR

 If you want to change the native library path, add the following and load the library OpenNI2.dll (directory to wherever it is on your machine or user loadLibrary() if you want a relative path)

 ```java